 In the next section, a closer and more formal look at the generic problem of decoupling time scales for heterogeneous network QoS systems is undertaken.
-Then solution techniques based on a heuristic adaptation scheme are devised and evaluated by simulations, before, at the end, related work is reviewed and some conclusions are drawn.
+Then solution techniques based on a heuristic adaptation scheme are devised and evaluated by simulations.